MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-V-Employment-Training-Administration-Department-Labor/part-641-Provisions-Governing-Senior-Community-Service-Employment-Program/subpart-A-Purpose-Definitions/section-641.140.md

 ##### § 641.140 What definitions apply to this part? #####

-Link to an amendment published at 82 FR 56880, Dec.
-1, 2017.

 The following definitions apply to this part:

-*Additional indicators* mean retention in unsubsidized employment for 1 year; satisfaction of participants, employers and their host agencies with their experiences and the services provided; entry into volunteer work; and any other indicators of performance that the Secretary determines to be appropriate to evaluate services and performance.
-(OAA § 513(b)(2)).

 *At risk for homelessness* means an individual is likely to become homeless and the individual lacks the resources and support networks needed to obtain housing.

 *Authorized position level* means the number of SCSEP enrollment opportunities that can be supported for a 12-month period based on the average national unit cost.
 The authorized position level is derived by dividing the total amount of funds appropriated for a Program Year by the national average unit cost per participant for that Program Year as determined by the Department.
 The national average unit cost includes all costs of administration, other participant costs, and participant wage and benefit costs as defined in § 506(g) of the OAA.

+*Career services* means those services described in sec.
+134(c)(2) of WIOA.

-*Co-enrollment* applies to any individual who meets the qualifications for SCSEP participation and is also enrolled as a participant in WIA or another employment and training program, as provided in the Individual Employment Plan.
+*Co-enrollment* applies to any individual who meets the qualifications for SCSEP participation and is also enrolled as a participant in WIOA or another employment and training program, as provided in the Individual Employment Plan (IEP).

 *Community service* means: